d4n3sh/thedaneshproject/content/posts/2008-12-16-how-to-disable-selinux-in-centos-52.md

   - 889760653

 ---
-Here&#8217;s how you would disable SELinux permanently.
+Here's how you would disable SELinux permanently.

 1. vi the &#8220;**/etc/selinux/config**&#8221; file.